sparklingyueran/Stereotyped-Behavior-Detection/README.md

 ## Introduction
 This repository contains the official implementation of the methods described in our paper *Stereotyped Behavior Detection Using Vision-Language Model-Based Feature Extraction and Text-to-Video Data Augmentation*.

 The code has been provided to allow for reproduction of the results and further experimentation.
+You need to 。modify the paths in the code according to your own data and models.

 Step 1:
 ```